git/git.github.io/rev_news/drafts/edition-107.md

   the commit to "library-x-1.8/" and changes from other files in the commit to "library-x-1.9/".
-Elijah explained why this happens and suggested a hack for users dealing with this particular kind of case to workaround rename detection.
+Elijah explained why this happens and suggested a hack for users dealing with this particular kind of case to work around rename detection.

   Philip Oakley then chimed into the discussion to suggest using "BLOBSAME" for exact renames in the same way as "TREESAME" is used in `git log` for history simplification.
 Elijah replied to Philip that he thinks that 'exact rename' already works.
-Junio C Hamano, the Git maintainer, then chimed into the discussion saying that "TREESAME" is a property of commits, not trees.
-So he suggested using different words than "BLOBSAME" and "TREESAME" in the context of rename detection.
+Junio C Hamano, the Git maintainer, then pointed out that "TREESAME" is a property of commits, not trees, and suggested using words other than "BLOBSAME" and "TREESAME" in the context of rename detection.

-  Philip and Elijah discussed terminology at more length, agreeing that good terminology can sometimes help people coming from an "old centralised VCS" make the mind shift to understand Git's model, but didn't find anything that would help in this case though.
+  Philip and Elijah discussed terminology at more length, agreeing that good terminology can sometimes help people coming from an "old centralised VCS" make the mind shift to understand Git's model, but didn't find anything that would help in this case.

   Finally, Philip requested more information about how Git computes file content similarity (for inexact rename detection), referencing Elijah's mention of "spanhash representation".
-Elijah explained the internal data structure in detail, and supported his earlier claim that "comparison of filenames can rival cost of file content similarity".
+Elijah explained the internal data structure in detail, and supported his earlier claim that "comparison of filenames can rival the cost of file content similarity computations".

 <!---
 ## Developer Spotlight: